AUGUST 2022, UPDATED 2024

 You will be spoilt for choice when visiting the Greek islands.
-Though you have several island groups to choose from, the Cyclades will probably speak to your imagination most, which I why you came to this blogpost.
-In this blogpost I will compare Mykonos, Santorini and Milos and list the advantages and disadvantages of each island, so you know which choice to make when you go to Greece.
+Though you have several island groups to choose from, the Cyclades will probably speak to your imagination most, which is how you found this blogpost.
+In this blogpost I will compare Mykonos, Santorini, Milos and Paros and list the advantages and disadvantages of each island, so you know which choice to make when you go to Greece.
 It is impossible to make a bad choice though, as all the islands are absolutely amazing!

 Mykonos